TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.1-nuances-in-metrics/_index.md

 #### ESXi vs vCenter

-While ESXi is the source of counters, vCenter may add its own counters and the formula don’t always match 100% in all scenarios, such as Used vs Usage.
+While ESXi is the source of counters, vCenter may add its own counters and the formula don't always match 100% in all scenarios, such as Used vs Usage.

 ESXi provides Run (ms), Used (ms), Demand (MHz) for VM CPU. vCenter adds Usage (MHz) and Usage (%), which create confusion as there are now 5 choices.